ldn-softdev/jtc/User Guide.md

   * `s`: matches a JSON value previously stored in the namespace by directives: `<..>k`, `<..>v`
   * `t`: matches a label/index previously stored in the namespace by directives `<..>k`, `<..>v`

-\- as you can see, capitalization of either of suffixes `r`, `l`, `d` promotes the respective search to the RE search
+\- as one can see, capitalization of either of suffixes `r`, `l`, `d` promotes the respective search to the RE search

 #### Directives and Namespaces